How to set up tracking on Ghost Newsletters

 Activate tracking

-- On Ghostboard, anytime click the blue button Open setup and the options are below.
-Easy!
+• On Ghostboard, anytime click the button Open setup and the options are below.

-This way Ghostboard activates or disables them for your automatically.
+This way Ghostboard activates or disables them for you automatically.
 From the moment Mailgun starts tracking, Ghostboard will show you the data from the API on your dashboard.

 Write your Ghost blog success 🚀